BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-extension.md

 view.setPadding(result)
 ```

-Since `AbsolutePadding` and `RelativePadding` are Kotlin data classes,
+Since `AbsolutePadding` and `RelativePadding` etc. are Kotlin data classes,
 you can also use the `copy` function to create a new object based on the original one without modifying it, and then apply it to the `View`.

 > The following example